 Wine consumers consider a variety of factors when deciding on a product.
-A recent research report conducted by the University of Adelaide studied numerous purchasers at different phases of the supply chain to see what data lead to their final decisions.
+A recent research report conducted by the University of Adelaide studied numerous purchasers at different phases of the supply chain to see what data leads to their final decisions.

 The report found restaurant managers buy wine based on taste, while people dining out prefer to stick to brands they are familiar with.
-Retailers disregard label and packaging in favor of price and availability.
+Retailers disregard labels and packaging in favor of price and availability.
 Individual consumers love to explore the origin and different flavors of products.

 At each point of the supply chain, different sets of data became important to decision-makers.
 If wineries and suppliers understand what their consumers look for, they can be certain to have the proper stock on hand.
 Complete visibility of inventory management means businesses will have all the data they need to communicate quality to any audience.